4d/docs/docs/FormObjects/properties_TextAndPicture.md

 ## Button Style

-This property allows setting the general appearance of the button.
-The style also plays a part in the availability of certain options.
+General appearance of the button.
+The button style also plays a part in the availability of certain options.

 #### JSON Grammar